 Sociology of Sport and Leisure, KLS 382, 3 credits Psychology of Sport and Leisure, KLS 435, 3 credits GUIDELINES FOR A MINOR IN KINESIOLOGY A minimum of 20 credits, including: 125, 150, 311, 313 and 440, with 4 credits of advisor-approved electives.
 GUIDELINES FOR A MINOR IN LEISURE SCIENCE A minimum of 18 credits, including: 125, 315, 360, 373, 92, and 221.
 Two courses chosen from the following: 211, 212, 213, 222, 225, or 320.
 Areas of Emphasis Teaching/Coaching: Designed for those interested in teaching physical education and/or coaching athletic teams.
 Requirements include the completion of the departmental core and 15, 25, 89, 160, 170, 215, 315, 316, 320, 325, 350, 373, 420.
 For teaching credential requirements: See Education.
-Recreation and Sport Management: Designed for those interested in serving in public or private agencies dealing with recreation and sport.
+Sport and Recreation Management: Designed for those interested in serving in public or private agencies dealing with recreation and sport.
 The courses include the completion of the Departmental core as well as 12 credits selected from 92, 221, 315, 360, 373, 382, and 388.
 BSAD 232 and 330 are highly recommended.
 Pre-Physical Therapy: Designed for students interested in physical therapy.
-Requirements include completion of the departmental core and BIOL 100 and 300A/B; PHYS 130 and 131; PSYC 100; CHEM 110A/B; PSYC 314, MATH 80, or KLS 420 and any 3 credit psychology elective.
-Students should also take paired courses PSYC 372 and SOWK 344; MATH 85, MATH 139A, or MATH 141A; and KLS 92.
-Electives should be carefully selected with advisor's approval and current requirements for entry to the physical therapy programs of choice.
-Students interested in pursuing graduate degrees in the specialized subjects of Biomechanics, Exercise Science, Leisure Studies, Motor Learning and Sport Psychology should consult with their academic advisor.
+Requirements include completion of the departmental core and BIOL 100 and 300A/B; PHYS 135 A & B; PSYC 100; CHEM 110A/B; PSYC 314, MATH 80, or KLS 420 and any 3 credit psychology elective.
+Students should also consider taking BIOL 345; PSYC 222 or 372; MATH 85, MATH 139A, or MATH 141A; and KLS 92.
+Electives should be carefully selected with advisor's guidance about current requirements for entry to the physical therapy programs of choice.
+Students interested in pursuing graduate degrees in the specialized subjects of Biomechanics, Exercise Science, Leisure Studies, Motor Learning or Sport Psychology should consult with their academic advisor.
 COURSE DESCRIPTIONS (KLS) THEORY COURSES 125 First Aid Principles of first aid and emergency accident management.
 May be repeated for credit.
 One semester, 1 credit.
-130 Lifeguard Training Provides the skills and knowledge necessary to maintain a safe aquatic environment.
-One semester, 1 credit.
 150 Movement Anatomy Basic anatomical principles concerned specifically with human performance analysis.
 One semester, 3 credits.
 160 Individual Sports Teaching and Coaching Teaching and coaching methodologies for individual sports commonly taught at the secondary school level, such as tennis, track and field, swimming, badminton, archery, and golf.
 One semester, 3 credits.
 170 Team Sports Teaching and Coaching Teaching and coaching methodologies for team sports commonly taught at the secondary school level, such as soccer, volleyball, basketball, softball/baseball, and touch football.
 One semester, 3 credits.
 201 Fundamentals of Nutrition An introduction to human nutrition: structure, function, sources of nutrients, and the recommended daily allowances.
 One semester, 3 credits.
-211 Analysis of Football and Baseball Fundamentals and teaching methodology for football and baseball.
-One semester, 2 credits.
-212 Analysis of Aquatics and Track and Field Fundamentals and teaching methodology for swimming, water polo, and track and field.
-One semester, 2 credits.
-213 Analysis of Volleyball and Basketball Fundamentals and teaching methodology for volleyball and basketball.
-One semester, 2 credits.
 215 Analysis of Dance and Creative Movement Fundamentals of folk, square, social and modern dance and creative movement; teaching techniques applicable to dance instruction.
 One semester, 2 credits.
 221 Leisure in Contemporary Society This course investigates the affect/effect relationship between leisure and the institutions of contemporary societies, western or otherwise.
 Attention is given to the challenges of the recent electronic revolution.
 January session, 4 credits.
-225 Analysis of Racquet Sports Fundamentals and teaching methodology for tennis, badminton, racquetball, and pickle ball.
-One semester, 3 credits.
 230 The Olympic Games and Society Study of the Olympic movement world wide, the effect of using the games for political influence, the role of special populations as extensions of changes in society and the current issues dominating hosts and athletes.
 January, 4 credits.
 300A,B Human Physiology and Anatomy: